Toad and Hen watch as costumed ticks approach the door

 One and Done.

 One quick online visit.
-One single dose of medicine.
-That's all it takes to protect your family from Lyme disease — adults and kids.
+If prophylaxis is right for your situation, a single dose of doxycycline can significantly reduce your risk of Lyme disease — adults and kids.
 No ER, no waiting.
-Just fast, expert care from tick country's own.
+Just fast, evidence-based care from tick country's own.

 Medication typically under $10 at your pharmacy.

-A single dose of doxycycline within 72 hours of a tick bite reduces Lyme risk by up to 87%.
-After that window closes, treatment means weeks of antibiotics instead of one dose.
+A single dose of doxycycline within 72 hours of a high-risk Ixodes tick bite reduces the risk of Lyme disease by 87% (Nadelman et al., NEJM 2001).
+After that window closes, prophylaxis is no longer recommended.

 Why One Dose Matters